Debt Ratios for Residential Financing

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Pre-Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Pre-Qualification Calculator.

-Don't forget these are only guidelines.
-We will be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be happy to go over pre-qualification to help you figure out how much you can afford.

 Secure Mortgage Company can walk you through the pitfalls of getting a mortgage.
 Call us: (713) 667-5472.